ETCGrantsDAO/etc-grants-dao-website/src/md/how-to-apply.en.md

 ### Round 1 of the ETC Grants Program { .scroll-element #howToApply.round1}

-The grants process will be open for applications on February 1st, 2023.
-The application process will remain open through February and March 2023.
-Decisions on which grants will be funded will be made in May 2023.
-The final decisions will be announced and initial funds will be disbursed in June 2023.
+The grants process will be open for applications on **February 1st, 2023.** The application process will remain open through **February and March 2023.** Decisions on which grants will be funded will be made in **May 2023.** The final decisions will be announced and initial funds will be disbursed in **June 2023.**

-Up to $1M, worth of ETC is available for successful applicants in this first round of funds.
+Up to $1M worth of ETC is available for successful applicants in this first round of funds.

 ### Grants categories { .scroll-element #howToApply.categories}